temmyscope/Altvel/readme.md

 The following conventions are used:

-#	All controllers must contain the word “Controller” in their names and must reside in the app\controller folder.

 # All view files must reside in a folder within the view folder within the public folder with respect to the view they display.

 #	The only file exempted is the app.blade.php which is the default view file for rendering.